VaLeXaR/wp-multilang/readme.txt

 * 100% free.
 * Translation at PHP.
 * Compatible with REST.
-* Support configuration files.
-* Support configuration for translate multidimensional arrays.
+* Support configuration for translate multidimensional arrays in options, meta fields, post content.
-* Separate menu items by language
+* Support multisite
+* Support WordPress in subfolder
-* Separate widgets by language
+* Separate menu items, posts, terms, widgets by language
-* Separate posts by language
 * Many filters for dynamic applying translation settings
 * No duplicate posts
-* No subdomains for language version
+* No subdomain for each language version
-* Support multisite
-* Support WordPress in subfolder
 * Possibility set many languages with one localization.
 For example, for localization in the region.
 * Possibility to set custom locale for html(If installed locale is en_US, you can set locale like: en, en-UK, en-AU etc. without installation another localization)
-* Possibility for add new languages for any user with capability `manage options`
+* Possibility for add new languages for any user with capability `manage_options`
 * Exist the role "Translator" for editing posts, terms.
-It can not publish or delete
+It can not publish or delete.

 WP Multilang compatible with plugins:

 * ACF, ACF Pro
 * WooCommerce
 * Yoast Seo
-* Contact Form 7 (added mail tag [_language] for send user lang in mail)
+* Contact Form 7 (added mail tag [_language] for send user language in mail)
 * WPBakery Visual Composer
 * Page Builder by SiteOrigin
 * NextGEN Gallery